 An L-shaped kitchen is more open, with only two walls being used for cabinet and worktop space.
 L-shapes suit combined kitchen-dining areas, with space for a dining room table.
 If you have a smaller space, this might be your best choice.
 The open end of the layout allows your dining and kitchen areas to flow into each other.

 Single-line kitchens are precisely as they sound: laid out in a single line.
-With a worktop, stove, sink and fridge all along one wall, this suits smaller spaces and can be extended to fit almost any area.
-However, single-line kitchens typically mean limited bench space, and if it isn’t designed well, there might be restricted storage.
+With a worktop, stove, sink, and fridge all along one wall, this layout suits small kitchens and can be extended to fit almost any area.
+However, single-line kitchens typically mean limited bench space, and if they're not designed well, there might be restricted storage.

-Ready for an island holiday every day?
-A kitchen island might not mean a mini-break, but it is a very practical option for your new layout.
+A kitchen island is a very practical option for those who want to get more counter and storage space.
 The island-style design has a worktop in the middle of the kitchen, separate from the walls, which gives extra space for appliances and additional prep.

-Additional costs to consider when building or renovating a new kitchen
+Additional costs when building or renovating a new kitchen

-There are several additional costs you may want to consider when it comes to doing a renovation.
+There are other expenses to consider when it comes to kitchen renovation projects.
 These include:

 New kitchen floor